nickrosh/evol-teacher/README.md

 ## Evaluation

 When this model is run with Greedy Decoding, it achieves a HumanEval Pass@1 Score of 31.1%.
-To run HumanEval on this model, follow the package download instructions on the HumanEval repo and then run the following script
+To run HumanEval on this model, follow the package download instructions on the HumanEval repo and then run the following script `sh human_eval.sh`.

 ```bash
 #!/bin/sh